Emergency arbitrator

 The emergency arbitrator renders a decision within five days of their appointment.

 The decision is binding on the parties once issued.
-However, it can later be amended or revoked by the arbitral tribunal in the main proceedings, or by the emergency arbitrator under certain circumstances.
-(If no arbitration is commenced within 30 days of the emergency decision, or if the case is not referred to an arbitral tribunal within 90 days, the emergency decision ceases to be binding.)
+However, it can later be amended or revoked by the Arbitral Tribunal in the main proceedings, or by the emergency arbitrator under certain circumstances.
+(If no arbitration is commenced within 30 days of the emergency decision, or if the case is not referred to an Arbitral Tribunal within 90 days, the emergency decision ceases to be binding.)

 The rules for emergency arbitration administered by the SCC are attached as Appendix II to both the SCC Arbitration Rules and the SCC Expedited Arbitration Rules.
-If the parties’ contract refer disputes to arbitration under any of these rules, a party to the contract may have an emergency arbitrator appointed.
+If the parties’ contract refers disputes to arbitration under any of these rules, a party to the contract may have an emergency arbitrator appointed.

 How to commence an emergency arbitration

-- Prepare the application
+1. Prepare the application

-- Send the application
+2. Send the application

 - Email your completed application to emergencyarbitrator@sccarbitrationinstitute.com.